Northeus/coge/archive/article.md

 **PARAGRAPHS - Prompt engineering approach:**
  - [ ] Some general info about prompt engineering.
  - [ ] Some info about prompting we used - EXAMPLES.
+ - [ ] Example of final result in real simulation.

 **PARAGRAPHS - Python usage approach:**
  - [ ] Definition of functionality that were implemented into CoCoTB.
  - [ ] Describe some simple use case - EXAMPLE.
  - [ ] Show some prompt result.
  - [ ] Mention and show conversion to system verilog code - EXAMPLE.
+ - [ ] Example of final result in real simulation.

 ## Results
 **PARAGRAPHS:**
  - [ ] Mention models we tested with approach - single shot, pick the best outcome.
  - [ ] Graphs and tables.
- - [ ] Some tiny conclusion?
+ - [ ] Some tiny summary?

 ## Future work
 **PARAGRAPHS:**
  - [ ] This work can be improved to work on more complex tasks: cross, sampling, ...
  - [ ] We can finetune LLMs to produce directly functional coverage in system verilog rather than python and optional conversion to system verilog.
- - [ ] Similar approach might be suitable for other parts (assertions, property checking, formal, data generation)?
+ - [ ] Similar approach might be suitable for other parts (assertions, uvm test (stimuli)).

 ## Conclusion
 **PARAGRAPH:**